 Australia Says YES

-Australia Says Yes documents the campaign for marriage equality in Australia on the one year anniversary of the historic decision.
-Tune in on Thursday, November 15 at 7:30pm on SBS.
+Australia Says Yes is an independent documentary that captures some of the campaigns for marriage equality in Australia.
+It aired on SBS on the one year anniversary of the historic decision.

-Packed with drama, high emotions and cliffhanger moments, Australia Says Yes is the intimate and personal history of five decades of struggle and perseverance that propelled Australia to finally say Yes to marriage equality.
+Packed with drama, high emotions and cliffhanger moments, Australia Says Yes shared some of the intimate and personal histories of five decades of struggle and perseverance that propelled Australia to finally say YES to marriage equality.

-By Kirk Marcolina, the film records the decades-long battle to create a more equal nation, seen through personal reflections from the heroes and pioneers of the movement; behind-the-scenes moments revealing heartache, strategy and determination; and archival footage featuring key moments in this extraordinary struggle.
+By Kirk Marcolina, a volunteer who worked on the campaign, the documentary records some of the decades-long battle to create a more equal nation, seen through personal reflections from five people involved at different points in time along the journey; behind-the-scenes moments revealing heartache, strategy and determination; and archival footage featuring key moments in this extraordinary struggle.

-Australia Says Yes is a presentation of Screen Australia and SBS Australia in association with Create NSW.
+Australia Says Yes is an independent documentary; a presentation of Screen Australia and SBS Australia in association with Create NSW.